-- 2 Alternate may not be taken as a Business elective. - Transfer students are strongly advised to take AC 212 but should contact four-year institution for approval.
+- Prerequisite or Parallel may be required.
+Please check individual course descriptions for details. - 1 MA 115 or higher. - 2 Alternate may not be taken as a Business elective. - Transfer students are strongly advised to take AC 212 but should contact four-year institution for approval.
 Career Accounting students should elect AC 105, 204 or 212 for their Business electives.
 Electives should be selected on basis of career objective and selections made after consultation with Accounting advisor.